palaa159/Docs/tutorials/01-GettingStarted.md

 #### Necessary:

-* Ten20 conductive elctrode paste (or other conductive electrode gel)
+* Ten20 conductive electrode paste (or other conductive electrode gel)
 * Your OpenBCI board, USB Dongle, battery pack, and x4 AA batteries
 * x6 gold cup electrodes (from your OpenBCI electrode starter kit or other).
 If you are using an OpenBCI electrode starter kit, use the following electrodes so as to be consistent with the GUI's color-coding protocol:
   1. Black